How PIAM Supports Zero Trust Architecture in Healthcare Security

 2. Role-Based and Attribute-Based Access Control (RBAC and ABAC)

-CloudGate PIAM enforces least privilege by:
+CloudGate PIAM enforces least-privilege access by:

-3. Real-Time Monitoring and Anomaly Detection
+3. Real-Time Monitoring and AI-Powered Anomaly Detection

-AI-powered analytics flag anomalous behavior, such as:
+AI-powered analytics identify anomalous behavior, such as:

 Multiple failed authentication attempts.

-Movement patterns inconsistent with job duties.
+Movement patterns inconsistent with a user’s job function.

 4. Automated Identity Lifecycle Management